 - La Vid Coffee Roasters — minimalistic coffee house with yummy coffee and sweet treats.

 There are so many more to mention!
-Artista de Café is definitely my favorite though.
+Artista de Café is definitely my favorite, though.
 Go early after lunch to grab a seat to work for the afternoon.

 Grocery Shopping + Markets for Nomads in Antigua

 La Bodegona: La Bodegona is the main supermarket in Antigua.
-You can find all types of stuff here, including stationery/supplies, clothes, kitchen goods, and of course, aisles and aisles of local and internationally imported goods.
+You can find all types of stuff here, including stationery, clothes, kitchen goods, and of course, aisles and aisles of local and internationally imported goods.
 Located at 27 4ta Calle Poniente.

 Caoba Farms: Caoba Farms is an organic farm and market located on the outskirts of Antigua.
 They have organic food, imported goods, and basically anything you could want.
 They also have an on-site open-air restaurant serving organic food and meat from their farm.
 It is so good – don’t miss out!
 Located at 5 Avenida Sur Final.